BertrandCaron/jhove/PDF-hul-Messages.md

 > No document catalog dictionary

 ### Details
-The trailer contains a document catalogue entry ("Root") but it cannot be resolved.
-The Catalog of the document contains all the references to other objects for example contents, outline, named destinations.
+The trailer contains a document catalogue entry ("Root") but it cannot be resolved, e.g., because the offset of the catalogue object is wrong in the cross-reference table.
+The Catalogue of the document contains all the references to other objects for example contents, outline, named destinations.

 * Type: Error Message, Malformed
 * Source location: [Search Source](https://github.com/search?q=repo%3Aopenpreserve%2Fjhove%20PDF_HUL_86&type=code)